-\ Retirees with an account status of active and a premium amount populated in the data provided (some of whom have exhausted their sick leave credits).
-The number counts above were used strictly for developing average premiums and may be different from retiree counts shown throughout this report.
+(1) Retirees with an account status of active, a premium amount populated in the data provided and a sick leave credit balance greater than \$0.
+The number counts above were used strictly for developing blended net premiums and may be different from retiree counts shown throughout this report.